Zero-Tang/NoirVisor/src/svm_core/readme.md

 - Saving Host State.
 We save host state to the address indicated by SVM_HSAVE_PA MSR.
 - Validate and Load Guest State.
 We should check consistency of the Guest State from VMCB.
 If no inconsistency is found, load the Guest State to L2 VMCB.
 Otherwise, fails the consistency check and issue VM-Exit.
 - Load Control State.
 Again, check inconsistency check, like ASID and VMRUN interception.
 If no inconsistency is found, load Control State to L2 VMCB.
 Otherwise, fails the consistency check and issue VM-Exit.
+- Virtualize GIF.
+We emulate that GIF is set.
 - Finally, execute vmrun instruction with address of L2 VMCB, concluding the VM-Entry.

 More details will be included in chapter Virtualize L2 VMCB.